gammapy/gammapy/docs/development/intro.rst

     git remote rename origin [your-user-name]

-It is also common to stick with the name ``origin`` for your repository and to use ``upstream`` for the respository you forked from.
+It is also common to stick with the name ``origin`` for your repository and to use ``upstream`` for the repository you forked from.
 In any case, you can use ``$ git remote -v`` to list all your configured remotes.

 When developing gammapy you never want to work on the ``master`` branch, but